Set up direct debit for your registration

 • a bank account or credit or debit card

-• your registration to be current
+• your rego to be current

 Cost